 Former Royal Navy Air Engineer, Kathleen, 34, from Hornchurch in Essex, has autism and Post-Traumatic Stress Reaction (PTSR).
 After years of being a serviceman, Kathleen is very used to being self-reliant, but in certain situations she finds it hard to cope.
 She has a strong network of support, including her husband, Mark, her mother, and friends.
 There are times, however, when they can’t immediately support Kathleen, especially when Mark is away at sea with work.

 Since 2015 she has been studying surveying and mapping sciences at the University of East London.
-Kathleen knew she would find student life hard, living without the order and procedures Navy-life provides.
+Kathleen knew she would find student life hard, living without the order and procedures Navy life provides.
 She would have to cope with the chaos of life.

-A specialist trainer, Laura, worked through Kathleen’s aims and challenges, and set her up on the Brain in Hand system to ensure she could best meet her goals.
+Brain in Hand Specialist Laura worked through Kathleen’s aims and challenges, and set her up on the Brain in Hand system to ensure she could best meet her goals.
 It was “a really positive experience”.

 Since first using Brain in Hand, Kathleen has faced three challenges where she pressed red to request extra help.
 Kathleen calls these ‘load’ events, where she becomes overwhelmed and unable to function as she normally does.

 “The campus was very noisy.
 People study architecture were cutting metal nearby, aeroplanes were flying overhead into City Airport, and people were asking me questions.
 I was tired and started to experience a sensory overload.
-I said to my mate; I’ve got to walk away.
+I said to my mate: I’ve got to walk away.
 By the time I got away from the noise I just couldn’t think.
 In my Brain in Hand I had a problem called ‘Load’ which gives me the sequence of events that I need to do to calm down.
-For example; to get some water and food on board.
+For example: get some water and food on board.